mmission/SecurityInterviewPrep/owasp.md

 * In situations where rich text is needed, use a standard sanitization library.
 But be ever vigilant for new bypasses and security issues related to the library
     * [DomPurify](https://github.com/cure53/DOMPurify)
 * Enable CSP (and hope you do it correctly)
+* adding httponly flag on session cookies - only protects you with getting secure cookies

 ---